Esri/offline-editor-js/doc/offlinefeaturesmanager.md

 ###Constructor
 Constructor | Description
 --- | ---
-`O.esri.Edit.OfflineFeaturesManager()` | Creates an instance of the offlineFeaturesManager class.
+`O.esri.Edit.OfflineFeaturesManager()` | Creates an instance of the OfflineFeaturesManager class.
 This library allows you to extend FeatureLayer objects with offline editing capabilities and manage the online/offline resynchronization process.

 ###Properties
-Property | Description
+Property | Value | Description
 --- | ---
+`DB_NAME` | "features_store" | **New @ v2.5** Sets the database name.
+You can instantiate multiple databases within the same application by creating seperate instances of OfflineFeaturesManager.
+`DB_OBJECTSTORE_NAME` | "features" | **New @ v2.5** Represents an object store that allows access to a set of data in the database.
-`proxyPath` | Default is null.
+`proxyPath` | null | Default is null.
 If you are using a Feature Service that is not CORS-enabled then you will need to set this path.
-`attachmentsStore` | Default is null.
+`attachmentsStore` | null | Default is null.
 If you are using attachments, this property gives you access to the associated database.

 ###ENUMs
 The manager can be in one of these three states (see `getOnlineStatus()` method):